rails/website/_posts/2023-09-22-this-week-in-rails-sqlite3-adapter-now-handles-default-functions-with-concatenation-and-and-supports-2f1f0ef3.markdown

 ---

-[Default retry strategy uses polynomial backoff instead of exponential backoff](https://github.com/rails/rails/pull/49292) This modifies the option's name to provide a more explicit indication that jobs will undergo retry attempts using polynomial backoff.
+[Default retry strategy uses polynomial backoff instead of exponential backoff](https://github.com/rails/rails/pull/49292) This modifies the _wait_ option's name to provide a more explicit indication that jobs will undergo retry attempts using polynomial backoff.
 It also ensures that the previous, legacy name remains functional to maintain backward compatibility.

 [SQLite3 adapter handles default functions with concatenation](https://github.com/rails/rails/pull/49287) This PR verifies that the SQLite3 adapter effectively manages default functions involving the _||_ concatenation operator.